Jenkins's trans-Allegheny raid: Jenkins moves into position on Kanawha River

 Over the next week, Loring attacked Union troops in the counties near the beginning of the Kanawha River.
-His first major victory was achieved in the Fayetteville on September 10, and the two sides skirmished at points between Fayetteville and Charleston such as Cotton Hill and Montgomery's Ferry.
-Although news of the event at Barboursville led Lightburn to believe that the threat from Jenkins was eliminated, that was not entirely true.
+His first major victory was achieved in Fayetteville on September 10, and the two sides skirmished at points between Fayetteville and Charleston such as Cotton Hill and Montgomery's Ferry.
+Although news of the event at Barboursville led Lightburn to believe the threat from Jenkins was eliminated, this was not entirely true.
 During Loring's fighting in Fayette County, Jenkins moved his troops to Logan Court House and then Wyoming Court House.
 Unable to communicate with Loring, he eventually moved his men west to Kanawha County at the mouth of the Coal River (a.k.a.
 Coalsmouth) in an attempt to block any Union retreat.

 Lightburn continued a retreat down the Kanawha River, using a turnpike that ran adjacent to the river.
 His troops were defeated by Loring in the Battle of Charleston on September 13.
 Lightburn burned a bridge across the Elk River at Charleston and continued his retreat.
-Fearing that Jenkins' men or Confederate militia were waiting further down the Kanawha River, Lightburn took a road north to Ripley and crossed the Ohio River at Ravenswood.
+Fearing Jenkins's men or Confederate militia were waiting further down the Kanawha River, Lightburn took a road north to Ripley and crossed the Ohio River at Ravenswood.
 His troops then moved on the Ohio side of the river to a location opposite Point Pleasant at the mouth of the Kanawha River.
-Loring had driven Lightburn's Union army out of the Kanawha River Valley and back to Ohio.
+Loring had driven Lightburn's Union Army out of the Kanawha River Valley and back to Ohio.